akt00/mask-rcnn/README.md

 ./cfg/config.yaml
 ```
 ### 3. Train the model
-The model with the best mAP@50:95 will be saved
+The model with the best mAP@50:95 will be saved.
 ```rb
 python3 train.py
 ```